Image Source: Wikipedia

 Dame Christabel Pankhurst

-Dame Christabel Harriette Pankhurst, (; 22 September 1880 – 13 February 1958) was a British suffragette born in Manchester, England.
+Dame Christabel Harriette Pankhurst (; 22 September 1880 – 13 February 1958) was a British suffragette and Royalist born in Manchester, England.
 A co-founder of the Women's Social and Political Union (WSPU), she directed its militant actions from exile in France from 1912 to 1913.
 In 1914, she supported the war against Germany.
 After the war, she moved to the United States, where she worked as an evangelist for the Second Adventist movement.

 Date Range of DAHR Recordings: 1908